keriganmarketing/presnells/wp-content/plugins/jch-optimize/readme.txt

 Simply deactivate or uninstall the plugin to reverse any changes it has made.
 The plugin doesn't modify any existing file or code but merely manipulates the HTML before it is sent to the brower.
 Any apparent persistent change after the plugin is deactivated is due to caching so ensure to flush all your WordPress, third party or browser cache.

 == Changelog ==

+= 2.2.1 =
+* Fixed bug with exclude settings not being saved

+= 2.2.0 =
+* Expired cache flushed daily
+* Codes added to .htaccess file to gzip compress files
+* Major improvement to Optimize Image feature handling more images much more efficiently (PRO VERSION)
+* Various bug fixes and improvement

 = 2.1.0 =
 * Ability to exclude files while maintaining original execution order for all Automatic Settings added.